 These are just a few examples of how you can turn the time you spend online into something useful and productive.

-Keep it under control
+Keep your internet addiction under control

 Don’t get me wrong.
 Like any addiction, too much of anything isn’t good for you.
 So while there are ways that you can use your vast Internet knowledge for good, you also have to learn when to take some time off.
 There are a few tools you can use to curb your Internet time, but without a little self-control, they aren’t worth much.